Kaybhee/DATA-OMEGA-Data-analysis-Good-Read-Books/README.md

 The attributes that set j.k.Rowling/Mary Grand PraÃ© from her peers is the ability to tell a story I'm the most compelling manner with a reasonable plot, superb characterisation and an incentive imagination.

-The aforementioned attributes are what defines a great author but not a great book overtime, Having read and saw the reviews  on the classic  "Harry Potter" , her work were mostly about light-hearted children books which allowed her work to avoid much scrutiny from literature critics and this worked in favour of other authors with several books published.
+The aforementioned attributes are what defines a great author but not a great book overtime according to a particular review which is ostensibly clear and i concur, Having read and saw the reviews  on the classic  "Harry Potter" , her work were mostly about light-hearted children books which allowed her work to avoid much scrutiny from literature critics and this worked in favour of other authors with several books published.

 ![Screenshot (71)](https://user-images.githubusercontent.com/106836064/187009346-4a956c5a-34b0-4c61-a0aa-7651ab1ef2f8.png)
 ![Screenshot (75)](https://user-images.githubusercontent.com/106836064/187010181-a8066173-6071-4984-906e-d27b6f567e91.png)